jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Once the user starts typing, it will disappear.
     The text is centered, shown in a light gray font, and will not be returned by `.getEntry(title)`

+* `.setEntryUpperCase(title)` & `.setEntryLowerCase(title)`
+    This will force all text typed into the entry to be uppercase/lowercase.

+* `.setEntryMaxLength(title, maxLength)`
+    This will set a maximum length for the specified entry.
+    Any additional characters typed will be discarded.

 * `.clearEntry(title)`
     This will clear the contents of the specified entry box.